-SHA NA NA brings their rock & roll celebration to town in a dynamic, crowd pleasing show that includes highlights of their four decade journey from WOODSTOCK, the movie GREASE, THE SHA NA NA TV SHOW and their world wide concert touring.
-In an interactive show where the audience sings along, dances along and participates in a “Greaser Olympics, a good time is had by all ages.
+SHA NA NA brings their rock & roll celebration to town in a dynamic, crowd pleasing show that includes highlights of their over five decade journey from WOODSTOCK, the movie GREASE, THE SHA NA NA TV SHOW and their worldwide concert touring.
+In an interactive show where the audience sings and dances along…a good time is had by all ages.
 Hey all you greasers, teen angels and party dolls: twist, stroll and hand jive to the classics as performed by the crowned princes of doo-wop and rock & roll, Sha Na Na.

 Sha Na Na bio…

 Sha Na Na may not have invented rock nostalgia, but the group has successfully – very successfully – celebrated the music and the memories for the past four decades… in concert, in the movies and on TV, and on record.

 Sha Na Na’s story is an all-encompassing one: they were in the original Woodstock Festival lineup, starred in “Grease”, hosted the “Sha Na Na” TV series for four years, and still play more than 25 concerts a year, from state fairs, performing art centers, casino showrooms to mega corporate functions worldwide.